odd-meta/a_game_of_life/README.md

 # A(gent) Game of Life

-Using the an agent model
+The game of life using an agent model

+## AGENTS
 Each live cell will be defined as an Agent

 Each agent keeps track of it's own position, as well as the environment